Ekallatum: History

-Its first known king was Ila-kabkabu, who seems to have entered into a conflict with Iagitlim of Mari.
-His son Shamshi-Adad I ascended to the throne around 1810 BCE, continuing the conflict and attempting to extend into the valley along the Khabur River.
-His expansion was halted by Iagitlim's son, Iakhdunlim, and he was soon after defeated by Naram-Sin of Assyria, which caused him to flee to Babylon, a city founded and ruled by fellow Amorites.
+Its first known king was the Amorite Ila-kabkabu, who seems to have entered into a conflict with Iagitlim of Mari.
+His son Shamshi-Adad I ascended to the throne c.
+1800 BC, continuing the conflict and attempting to extend into the valley along the Khabur River.
+He was a sometime ally, sometime enemy of Dadusha of Eshnunna (whose second year name was "Year in which Dadusza defeated the army of Ekallatum") in regional conflicts.
+His expansion was halted by Iagitlim's son, Iakhdunlim, and he was soon after defeated by Naram-Sin of Eshnunna, brother and successor of Dadusha, which caused him to flee to Babylon, a city founded and ruled by fellow Amorites.
 He returned upon Naram-Sin's death.
-Soon thereafter, a series of military victories by Shamshi-Adad followed, and he seized all of Upper Mesopotamia, founding what historians now call the Kingdom of Higher Mesopotamia.
+Soon thereafter, a series of military victories by Shamshi-Adad followed, and he seized all of Upper Mesopotamia, founding what historians now call the Kingdom of Upper Mesopotamia.
+The campaign included the annexing of nearby Assur.
 He founded his own capital at Shubat-Enlil, entrusting Ekallatum to his elder son Ishme-Dagan I. (His other son, Yasmah-Adad, was placed on the throne of Mari at the time.)
 Ishme-Dagan appears to have been a capable military leader, but when his father died in around 1775, he proved unable to maintain the whole kingdom; nonetheless, he kept Ekallatum, while his brother lost Mari and was killed.

-The reign of Ishme-Dagan was chaotic.
+The reign of Ishme-Dagan was chaotic, often being involved in military conflict with Nurrugum (location unknown).
 Unable to restore power to the city despite his many attempts, he was the target of nearby warlords, in particular, Zimrilim of Mari.
 When the Elamites took Ekallatum in 1765, he sought refuge with his traditional ally -- Hammurabi of Babylon—who helped him take back the throne.
+His time at Babylon may have been more in the way of captive than ally given:

-Consequently, Ekallatum became a vassal city subservient to the king of Babylon, who came to control all of Mesopotamia.
+Subsequently, Ekallatum became a vassal city subservient to the king of Babylon Hammurabi (a year name was "Year Hammu-rabi the king subjugated the land of the region of Subartu, Ekallatum, Burunda and the land of Zamlasz from the banks of the Tigris to the Sippar canal"), who came to control all of Mesopotamia.
 With the death of Ishme-Dagan, his son Mut-Ashkur succeeded him.
-He was the last known king of Ekallatum, and the city disappeared thereafter from Mesopotamian history.
+He was the last known king of Ekallatum.
+Later Ekallātum fell under the control of the Mitanni empire and eventually fell to the Hittites under Šuppiluliuma I (1344–1322 BC).

-An inscription claims that the king of Babylon Marduk-nadin-ahhe (1095–1078 BC) captured Ekallātum.
+An inscription claims that the king of Babylon Marduk-nadin-ahhe (c.
+1095–1078 BC) captured Ekallātum.

-The Neo-Assyrian king Sennacherib (705 BC - 681 BC) claimed to "returned Adad and Shala to Ekallātum after 418 years had passed since the gods had left the city".
+The Neo-Assyrian ruler Sennacherib (705–681 BC) reported that he returned the gods (their cult statues) "Adad and Shala" to Ekallātum after 418 years, claiming they had been deported by Babylonian ruler Marduk-nadin-ahhe (c.
+1095–1078 BC).